What is facilitation? Definition and principles

 Inclusivity can also look like setting ground rules at the beginning of a session to create safety, address power dynamics and move forward with an agreement of how people should treat one another in the space.

-With established groups, this should become second nature, but when starting out with facilitation, it can be helpful to make these things explicit.
+With established groups, this will become second nature, but when starting out with facilitation, it can be helpful to make these things explicit.

 What are the benefits of facilitation?

 The value of facilitation ranges from immediate to long term.
-Not only can a facilitative approach help improve a specific session, but it can also help bring about positive culture change and improve how an organization works together.
+Not only can a facilitative approach help improve a specific meeting or workshop, but it can also help bring about positive culture change and improve how an organization collaborates and creates innovation.

 Here are some of the key benefits of facilitation: